Netflix/x-element/SPEC.md

 - `reflect` [Boolean]: reflect property to attribute?
 - `observer` [String]: DSL used to resolve an observer callback
 - `computed` [String]: DSL used to resolve computed callback and dependencies

+### `listeners-mixin`

+Provides a declarative `listeners` block which adds bound listeners on connect and removes them on disconnect.

 ### `lit-html-mixin`